a-little-wifi/mxm-immobilizer/Readme.md

 In accordance with the MXM 3.1 specification, the LVDS pins can optionally be mapped to be 2 more DP outputs instead, DP E and DP F. The board has 0Ω jumpers to route those lanes to either the LVDS header or the 2 internal DP outputs.

+The LVDS header has been designed to probably match the common pinout found on cheap LCD driver boards, but I have not really verified this.

 The headers are meant to expose every configuration and feedback pin MXM has to offer:
 * Power enable